seraageldin/Calculator-C-/README.md

-There are two files each of them are made with different method to make a simpel calculator code using C++
+There are two files each of them are made with a different method to make a simple calculator code using C++